 Ventus arrives in the middle of a flower garden in Radiant Garden, where he spots some of the city’s elaborate physical waterworks, perhaps meant to be reminiscent of the fountains and such at the Disney parks?
 Nearby, he spots both Scrooge McDuck and Mickey Mouse.
 Neither notices him, and Mickey continues off into another area.
 Ven resolves to reunite with him, so it’s on to the gardens, where you meet three of this world’s new Unversed.

 The first new Unversed you’ll encounter is the Tank Toppler… well, sort of.
 There’s actually a pre-spawned Unversed in the distance taking pot-shots at you and making this all more complicated than it has to be.
 But more on that one in a moment.
-The Tank Toppler is probably BBS’s most obstructive minor enemy, the one that requires the most finesse amid the other Unversed, which are a crowd of little-varying button mashers.
+The Tank Toppler is probably BBS’s most obstructive minor enemy, the one that requires the most finesse amid the other Unversed, which demand nothing but button mashing.
 The Toppler is a balloon-like Unversed with a valve on its back.
-In Final Mix, its colour scheme was adjusted to, if you ask me, make it better resemble a Large Body.
+In Final Mix, its colour scheme was adjusted to (if you ask me) make it better resemble a Large Body.
 The visual cue is helpful, because like the Large Body you don’t want it to hit it on the front.
 Should you strike the Tank Toppler anywhere but the valve on its back, the Toppler will begin to inflate, until finally it passes a breaking point and becomes invincible.
 It will then roll around and eventually explode, giving you no rewards for your trouble.
 Thankfully you can deflate it by hitting the valve, and can use certain area attacks to hurt them no matter where you’re standing relative to the Toppler.
 Moves like Zero Gravity or Magnet also make it vulnerable from all sides.

 It should be said that while the Large Body made a huge tactical impact in KH1, the Tank Toppler doesn’t fill quite the same niche.
 Put simply: a monster that defends itself from the front isn’t quite as impactful in a game like BBS where you can easily out-manoeuvre it.

 Ultimately, I find the Toppler to be more of an irritant than a valuable challenge.
-This has less to do with BBS’ controls or nuanced matters of finesse – no, I’m irritated about how long it takes them to explode!
-You trigger the explosion, you realize you’ve screwed up, groan, and move on to the next enemy… but the damn Tank Toppler is carrying on with seven seconds of little-or-no impact, pro or con.
+This has little to do with BBS’ controls or nuanced matters of finesse, which make an impact (as above) but don’t irritate me as such.
+No, I’m irritated about how long it takes the damn things to explode!
+You trigger the countdown, you realize you’ve screwed up, groan, and move on to the next enemy… but the damn Tank Toppler keeps ticking down for seven seconds of little-or-no impact, pro or con!
 This might not sound like much until you total those seven seconds for every Tank Toppler you screw up against over the course of the game’s three storylines, most made by innocent mistakes like an attack that clipped the Toppler while you were aiming for someone else, or your character lunging at an off-screen Toppler before you can stop them.
-Once you’ve totalled all those seconds, throw them all in the garbage because the explosion is harmless.
+Once you’ve totalled all those seconds, throw them all in the garbage because the explosion is harmless!
 Frankly, Tank Topplers should have exploded within the second, which would have been much more likely to harm the player, or at least impacted the battle by forcing the player to dodge!

 As gameplay goes, Mandrakes have two different phases, the first infinitely worse than the second but don’t underestimate the latter.
 The first phase spawns in the dirt, with only the leaves visible, and will remain there until you get close or hit it with a long-distance attack.
 Until that point, the Mandrake will launch scythe-like attacks across the battlefield, which is why I said you might not actually encounter the Tank Toppler “first.”
 These attacks hit fast and ruthless, and can easily shred you as you try to fight something else.
 Mandrakes have to be your #1 priority until they’ve been uprooted, and that sometimes means charging headlong through enemy lines, leaving an army of Unversed at your tail.
-Believe me, you’re usually better off.
+Believe it or not, I feel that’s still the best strategy!

-Once uprooted, the Mandrakes specialize in status effects, dealing both poison and confusion in spades.
+Once uprooted, the Mandrakes specialize in status effects, dealing both poison and confusion.
 Like when they were throwing scythes, their second form shows their role as support troops, since you’d be hard pressed to die to either of the forms on their own, but once other enemies are involved things get a lot trickier.

 There’s one upside to all this mess: Mandrakes are the first enemies in the game to drop the rare Abounding Crystal used in Command Melding.
 I usually hit them up with Treasure Raid (or rather, with Snow White’s “Grumpy” attack) to farm a few.
-The Abounding Crystal mostly specializes in the garbage Link Prize Plus ability (extra Drive crystals, ugh), and Lucky Strike (a former top tier ability reduced to uselessness by the lack of worthwhile drops in BBS), but also two key Abilities: EXP Chance and EXP Walker.
-EXP Chance just boosts your EXP gain while in SOS status, but EXP Walker is so broken it’s going to force me to bring this whole retrospective to a stop to talk about difficulty.
+The Abounding Crystal can give you a few key abilities, if you dig through some garbage to get them (Link Prize Plus, ugh): EXP Chance and EXP Walker.
+EXP Chance just boosts your EXP gain while in SOS status, but EXP Walker is so broken it’s going to force me to bring this whole Retrospective to a stop to talk about difficulty.

 (While I’m here, I’d like to complain briefly about the Chaos Crystal, the game’s second-rarest synthesis stone, and a complete pile of garbage.
 The Chaos Crystal gives you a random ability, as if you weren’t already swimming in every other kind of stone by the time you get one.
 It’s possible that an enemy might drop a Chaos Crystal before you get your first Abounding Crystal, but the low odds of actually getting an Abounding ability from the Chaos Crystal undermine any advantage.
-Better is the game’s rarest synth stone (very rarely dropped by Floods but don’t push your luck!), the Secret Stone, which gives you a random ability, yes, but also upgrades the resulting Command to max on the spot!)
+Better is the game’s rarest synth stone, the Secret Stone, which gives you a random ability, yes, but also upgrades the resulting Command to max on the spot!)

 EXP Walker works like this: every step your character takes gives you a free point of EXP.
 This breaks the game open like a raw egg.
 When I was first playing the game, I played each world with each character in the order Terra -> Ventus -> Aqua.
 After finishing a world, I’d go back and play the next character’s next world.
 When my Ventus first got EXP Walker, he gained nearly ten levels on Aqua and Terra before I realized what had even happened, certainly within the next few worlds.
 Most guides recommend you get it immediately, often the same guides that complain the game is too easy.